 Early in his trading career Dejan had an “aha” moment when he realized that the professionals couldn’t consistently time the markets or pick securities that outperform.
 It turned out that the odds of making it as a trader were not only incredibly slim (~95% of those who tried failed), but also those that did succeed found an edge by swing trading market volatility in the short term, rather than trying to outwit the markets in the longer term.

-If the professional traders with their state of the art trading platforms, market modeling technology, and news aggregation services aren’t able to consistently outguess the markets, then it didn’t make sense to pay a premium to brokers and financial advisors who tout their supposed skill.
-Broker-advisors are nowhere near as sophisticated as the professional traders.
+If the professional traders with their state of the art trading platforms, market modeling technology, and news aggregation services aren’t able to consistently outguess the markets, then it didn’t make sense to pay a premium to brokers and investment advisors who tout their supposed skill.
 Those who claim to be able to “beat” the markets are misleading their clients.
-And it turns out that decades of data, academic research, and real-world evidence indicate this to be the case.
-Most active money managers do not do better than would be expected by chance and a recent study found that only the top 2-3% could cover their cost (check out the Learn More section).
+And it turns out that decades of data, academic research, and real-world evidence prove this to be the case.
+Most money managers underperform the benchmarks and a recent study found that only the top 2-3% could cover their cost (check out the Learn More section).
 Similarly the track record of the so called market gurus touted on the financial news media is worse than a flip of a coin.

 Unfortunately, speculation and other Wall Street gimmicks–like stock picking and market timing–happen to generate high fees and commissions, which means that investors will continue to be sold that nonsense.
 The industry as a whole has been slow to move toward a fiduciary standard of care in which all licensed financial professionals legally must give advice that is in their clients’ best interest.

 For many years Dejan advised his friends and family on investing by emphasizing discipline, reality-proven principles, and financial science.
 He established Sabela Capital Markets in order to provide clients the same fiduciary standard of care and a refreshing alternative to the conventional approach to investing.